PoseGraphNet++: Enriching 3D Human Pose with Orientation Estimation: Abstract

 \section{Abstract}

-Existing kinematic skeleton-based 3D human pose estimation methods only predict joint positions.
-Although this is sufficient to compute the yaw and pitch of the bone rotations, the roll around the axis of the bones remains unresolved by these methods.
-In this paper, we propose a novel 2D-to-3D lifting Graph Convolution Network named PoseGraphNet++ to predict the complete human pose including the joint positions and the bone orientations.
-We employ node and edge convolutions to utilize the joint and bone features.
-Our model is evaluated on multiple benchmark datasets, and its performance is either on par with or better than the state-of-the-art in terms of both position and rotation metrics.
-Through extensive ablation studies, we show that PoseGraphNet++ benefits from exploiting the mutual relationship between the joints and the bones.
+Existing skeleton-based 3D human pose estimation methods only predict joint positions.
+Although the yaw and pitch of bone rotations can be derived from joint positions, the roll around the bone axis remains unresolved.
+We present PoseGraphNet++ (PGN++), a novel 2D-to-3D lifting Graph Convolution Network that predicts the complete human pose in 3D including joint positions and bone orientations.
+We employ both node and edge convolutions to utilize the joint and bone features.
+Our model is evaluated on multiple datasets using both position and rotation metrics.
+PGN++ performs on par with the state-of-the-art (SoA) on the Human3.6M benchmark.
+In generalization experiments, it achieves the best results in position and matches the SoA in orientation, showcasing a more balanced performance than the current SoA.
+PGN++ exploits the mutual relationship of joints and bones resulting in significantly \SB{improved} position predictions, as shown by our ablation results.